More sustainable libraries

 - All printer cartridges and toner bottles are recycled.

 - Your account on the myPrint network printing system enables you to track your usage, and therefore impact, of printing and photocopying.

 - Please also see our tips for more sustainable printing.

 Responsible disposal of obsolete books and journals

 We dispose of damaged/unwanted/obsolete paper books and journals responsibly, using a variety of methods (e.g. donations, recycling), which result in none going to landfill.

 Educational Awards in Sierra Leone (EASL)

-Since 1999, the Directorate has provided community health information for poverty alleviation in Sierra Leone - part funded by the Department for International Development's DelPHE (Development Partnerships in Higher Education) scheme and the Welsh Assembly Government.
+Since 1999, the Library service has provided community health information for poverty alleviation in Sierra Leone - part funded by the Department for International Development's DelPHE (Development Partnerships in Higher Education) scheme and the Welsh Government.
 This has included working in the local communities, and developing locally-appropriate health information to help fight extreme poverty and hunger, to reduce child mortality and to combat disease.
-The partnership also provides educational support for school students and 'EASL: Educational Awards in Sierra Leone' became an officially recognised charity earlier this year.
+The partnership also provides educational support for school students and 'EASL: Educational Awards in Sierra Leone' has now become an officially recognised charity.